Faheem Ashraf: International career

-In March 2017, he was named in Pakistan's One Day International (ODI) squad for their series against the West Indies, although he did not play.
+In March 2017, Faheem was named in Pakistan's One Day International (ODI) squad for their series against the West Indies, although he did not play.
 In April 2017, he was named in Pakistan's ODI squad for the 2017 ICC Champions Trophy.

 In an ICC Champions Trophy warm-up match against Bangladesh, Ashraf scored 64 runs in Pakistan's two-wicket win.
 He made his ODI debut for Pakistan against Sri Lanka in the Champions Trophy on 12 June 2017, dismissing Dinesh Chandimal for his first ODI wicket.

 He made his Twenty20 International (T20I) debut for Pakistan against a World XI in the 2017 Independence Cup on 12 September 2017.

 On 27 October 2017, he took a hat-trick for Pakistan in the second T20I match against Sri Lanka at the Sheikh Zayed Cricket Stadium, Abu Dhabi helping team seal a series lead and became the first bowler for Pakistan, and sixth player overall, to take a hat-trick in a T20I.

 In April 2018, he was named in Pakistan's Test squad for their tours to Ireland and England in May 2018.
 He made his Test debut for Pakistan, against Ireland, on 11 May 2018.
+Ashraf scored 83 on debut against Ireland, followed by a quick 37 off 38 balls at Lord’s in the 1st Test against England, and later took 3 for 60 at Headingley, in the 2nd Test against England, Pakistan’s best bowling performance in an innings defeat.

 In July 2018, he took his first five-wicket haul in ODIs, against Zimbabwe, at the Queens Sports Club in Bulawayo.
 The following month, he was named the PCB's Emerging Player of the Year.

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 However, on 20 May 2019, he was dropped from Pakistan's squad, after they announced their final team for the tournament.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.

 In January 2021, he was named in Pakistan's Test squad for their series against South Africa.
 In the first Test, Ashraf scored 64 with the bat.

+In March 2022, during Pakistan's home Test series against Australia, Ashraf bowled a disciplined spell that contributed to creating early wicket-taking opportunities.
+His consistent line and movement were noted by commentators as helping maintain pressure on the Australian batting lineup, even on pitches offering limited assistance to bowlers.

+In October 2025, in the second home T20I against South Africa, he earned his best T20I bowling figures, 4/23 in 3.2 overs.
+In the third and last T20I he took 2/28, and was declared Player of the Series for his six wickets.